bakerstreet-industries/aws-ts-starter/README.md

 A public place to display code coverage of your API.
 Add this Environment Variable to your Travis CI repository's settings:

 1. `repo_token` - Coveralls token for uploading code coverage report

+## Running the tests

+Unit tests can be run via `npm test`.
+If you have never run the end to end tests, or have code changes that need to be deployed before running the end to end tests, use `npm run test:e2e:deploy`, otherwise to execute the end to end tests of what is deployed to your serverless provider, use `npm run test:e2e`.